stavnstrup/abok/naf/methodology/xa-nato-specific.md

 Architecture on each level shall cover the following architecture types:

-a.
-Business Architecture – describing the business strategy,
-    governance, organisation, and key business processes (including process ownership and key decisions) of the organisation;
+1. Business Architecture – describing the business strategy, governance, organisation, and key business processes (including process ownership and key decisions) of the organisation;

-b.
-Information Architecture – describing the structure of an
-    organisation's logical and physical information assets and the associated data management resources and linking the information required to the key business processes and decisions;
+2. Information Architecture – describing the structure of an organisation's logical and physical information assets and the associated data management resources and linking the information required to the key business processes and decisions;

-c.
-Application Architecture – providing a blueprint for the individual
-    application systems to be deployed, the information which they provide, the interactions between the application systems and their relationships to the core business processes of the organisation with the frameworks for services to be exposed as business functions for integration; and
+3. Application Architecture – providing a blueprint for the individual application systems to be deployed, the information which they provide, the interactions between the application systems and their relationships to the core business processes of the organisation with the frameworks for services to be exposed as business functions for integration; and

-d.
-Technology Architecture – describing the hardware, software and
-    network infrastructure needed to support the deployment of the application systems.
+4. Technology Architecture – describing the hardware, software and network infrastructure needed to support the deployment of the application systems.
+{: type="a"}

 # Capability Planning within NATO